Halohydrin: Halogenated halohydrin

 Compounds such as 2,2,2-trichloroethanol, which contain multiple geminal halogens adjacent to a hydroxyl group may be considered halohydrins (although, strictly speaking, they fail the IUPAC definition) as they possess similar chemistry.
 In particular they also undergo intramolecular cyclisation to form dihaloepoxy groups.
 These species are both highly reactive and synthetically useful, forming the basis of the Jocic–Reeve reaction, Bargellini reaction and Corey–Link reaction.

 Safety

 As with any functional group, the hazards of halohydrins are difficult to generalize as they may form part of an almost limitless series of compounds, with each structure having different pharmacology.
 In general, simpler low molecular weight compounds are often toxic and carcinogenic (e.g. 2-chloroethanol, 3-MCPD) by virtue of being alkylating agents.
 This reactivity can be put to good use, for instance in the anti-cancer drug mitobronitol.
 A number of synthetic corticosteroids exist bearing a fluorohydrin motif (triamcinolone, dexamethasone).

 Misnomers

-Despite their rather suggestive names epichlorohydrin and sulfuric chlorohydrin are not halohydrins.
+Despite their rather suggestive names epichlorohydrin and sulfuric chlorohydrin are not halohydrins, although the former is most commonly produced using a chlorohydrin intermediate.